Last week I was interviewed on a local radio station.

 Make it rain (Fat Joe ft.
 Lil Wayne)

-But here we see Fat Joe falling into the trap of thinking that the only way to attract women is to throw money at them.
+Here we see Fat Joe falling into the trap of thinking that the only way to attract women is to throw money at them.

 The Escape Artist would respectfully point out that Fat Joe has some room for improvement both in his physical fitness and his dress sense.
 Perhaps he would get more…how shall I put this?…bang for his buck if he raised his Game in those departments?

-Fat Joe says he has a slow metabolism but I’m not so sure about that.
-The Escape Artist already solved the obesity crisis.
-When you ditch the processed carbs (pasta, bread, noodles, pizza, cake, biscuits) and the junk food, the fat just melts away.
+Fat Joe says he has a slow metabolism but I’m not sure about that.
+The Escape Artist previously solved the obesity crisis.
+And natural food (e.g. fruit and vegetables, nuts, fish, olive oil) work out cheaper than processed food.

 Better the Devil You Know (Kylie)

 Reading between the lines, Kylie’s employer has been taking her for granted.
 Her contractual hours are 9 -5 pm but in practice she’s regularly expected to put in evening shifts and weekends.
 If she only actually worked 9-5pm it would be a pretty good gig…but those extra hours are eating up her life.

 Fortunately she has a freedom fund that’s enough to allow her to go part-time or take a lower paid job that would feed her soul or maybe even quit mandatory work altogether?

 So what’s stopping her?
 She’s run the numbers but still she worries.
-She wonders obsessively if there’s an error in her spreadsheet?
+Perhaps there’s an error in her spreadsheet?

 Live Forever (Oasis)